Hizoul/proposal-for-preact-to-nativescript/README.md

     - Stacklayout
     - WrapLayout
     - FlexboxLayout
+- Figure out why componentWillUnomount in progress example is not being called
 - Try a more sophisitcated rendering example
 - Documentation
 - See if preact changes may be merged into the actual lib so no custom one needs to be used